bringoneops/AIArbitrage/README.md

 - `q` – quantity as a string
 - `ts` – trade timestamp in milliseconds since Unix epoch

-When either `binance:all` or `coinbase:all` agents are used, both exchanges subscribe only to USD-quoted pairs common to both platforms so their symbol sets align.
+When either `binance:shared` or `coinbase:shared` agents are used, both exchanges subscribe only to USD-quoted pairs common to both platforms so their symbol sets align.
+Use `binance:all` or `coinbase:all` to stream every tradable symbol on the respective exchange.

 ## Bar aggregation